 Your pasta will be cooked in a separate pot according to the directions on the box.

-I used linguine in this Salmon Spinach Pasta pictured, but you can use any long pasta.
+I used linguine in this Salmon Spinach Pasta (no cream) pictured, but you can use any long pasta.
 Some long pasta options that will taste great in this dish include fettuccine, spaghetti, angel hair, bucatini, tagliatelle, pappardelle, and vermicelli.

 How to Properly Store and Reheat Spinach Salmon Pasta